dustindclark/homebridge-envisalink/README.md

 <br />
 *Note*: Only DSC panels have been tested thus far.
 If you'd like to provide a Honeywell device for testing, I'd be glad to add support for this device and ship it back to you.

+### PINs
+By default, all partitions use the same top level PIN.
+You can override this PIN at the partition level config.

 ## Credits
 This plugin leverages [Node Alarm Proxy](https://www.npmjs.com/package/nodealarmproxy)